cloin/event-driven-minecraft/README.md

 ### Event-Driven Ansible

 Additionally, in the eda directory there is an Event-Driven Ansible source plugin for mqtt that consumes messages from a topic on the mqtt broker.

+I could have just used webhooks but mqtt is a little more fun!